- BA, University California Davis, 1992

 “Aristotle on Perception as Representation,” forthcoming in a volume in the series Studies in the History of Philosophy of Mind

 “On the Generality of Experience: A Reply to French and Gomes,” Philosophical Studies 173 (2016), 3223-3229 (with Neil Mehta)

-“Burge’s Defense of Perceptual Content,” Philosophy & Phenomenological Research (forthcoming) (w/Ben Bronner and Alex Kerr)
+“Burge’s Defense of Perceptual Content,” Philosophy and Phenomenological Research 88 (2014) (with Ben Bronner and Alex Kerr)

 “Are Color Experiences Representational?,” Philosophical Studies 166 (2013), 1-20

 “Visual Prominence and Representationalism,” Philosophical Studies 164 (2013), 405-418 (with Ben Bronner)

 “Everyday Thinking about Bodily Sensations,” Australasian Journal of Philosophy 88 (2010), 523-34 (with Dorit Ganson)

 “The Rational/Non-Rational Distinction in Plato's Republic,” Oxford Studies in Ancient Philosophy XXXVI (2009), 179-197

 “Reid’s Rejection of Intentionalism,” Oxford Studies in Early Modern Philosophy IV (2008), 245-263